Master Keyword List

 The Notepad filter works the same way as the Keyword filter.
 If you have notes for a lot of keywords, search for (or exclude) a particular word or phrase, or number.

-For example, if you've entered notes in several notepads using the phrase "monetization options," you can filter for that phrase and return every keyword that has the phrase "monetization options" in the notepad.
+For example, if you've entered notes in several notepads using the phrase "monetization option," you can filter for that phrase and return every keyword with that phrase in the notepad.

 Directions for Use